Grievances, Coverage Determinations & Appeals

 • You can make your complaint to both at the same time.
 If you wish, you can make your complaint about quality of care to our plan and also to the Quality Improvement Organization.

 Livanta is Arizona's Quality Improvement Organization.
-You may contact Livanta at
+You may contact Livanta by:

 BFCC-QIO